-God is Love.
+- God is Love.
 Can we ask Him to be more?
 God is intelligence.
-Can we inform the infinite Mind of any dod's thing He does not already comprehend?
+Can we inform the infinite Mind of anything He does not already comprehend?

 Do we expect to change perfection?
-Shall we plead for more at the open fount, which is pouring forth more than we accept?
+Shall - we plead for more at the open fount, which is pouring forth more than we accept?
 The unspoken desire does bring us nearer the source of all existence and blessedness.